What Homeowners Can Learn from Solar Energy Farms in Nevada

 The best place to put a solar farm is on land that has few alternative purposes.
 Solar farms aren’t always put in these types of areas though.

-Solar farms need a transformer in order to transfer power onto the grid.
-The problem is that poor land is often in areas that aren’t close to existing transformers.
-Or transmission lines for that matter.
+Solar farms need a transformer to move power onto the grid.
+The problem is that poor land is often in areas that aren’t close to existing transformers or transmission lines for that matter.

 Renewables are the way of the future.
 It is for this reason that many utilities have installed solar farms.

-But there is another reason too.
-So utilities can continue monopolizing the electric industry.
+However, there is another reason for solar farms.
+So, utilities can continue monopolizing the electric industry.